sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

     | Integration Advisor | `trial-content-developer` | Access Integration Content advisor to create and deploy interfaces and mappings. |
     | Open Connectors | `OpenConnectors_User` | To view and access the Open Connectors capability. |

     >**IMPORTANT**: After assigning the role collections clear the browser cache and reload the page.
-Try log out and login to get the roles activated.
+Try logout and login to get the roles activated.
 If you are still facing any issues, please send an email to <a href="mailto:cpitrialfeedback@sap.com">CPI trial feedback</a>.
 Include the **URL** of the **subaccount** in which you are facing access issues to help the trial experience team investigate and resolve the issue.

 [VALIDATE_1]
 [ACCORDION-END]